anuza22/Web-Dev_Project/README.md

 ## Contributing

 Kitap.Al is an open-source project, and contributions from the community are highly appreciated.
-Whether it's adding new features, fixing bugs, or improving existing functionalities, every contribution helps make Book Fest better for everyone.
+Whether it's adding new features, fixing bugs, or improving existing functionalities, every contribution helps make Kitap.Al better for everyone.

 ## Created by